naelrahman/matrix-over-bitstrings/README.md

 About the implementation:

-The implementation uses a Python library called bistrings to represent the elements of the set.

-For an index number x, if the entry is 0, x+1 is not in the set.
-If the entry is 1, x+1 is in the set.
+To implement the matrices, a custom class was created with entries as bitstrings.
+For the ith entry of a matrix, if the jth value is 0, then the number j+1 is not in the set.
+Similarly, if the jth entry is 1, the number j+1 is in the set.
+The dimensions of the matrix, and the size of the sets (aka the number of entries in the bitstring) can be set in the function by adjusting MATRIX_SIZE and SET_SIZE respectively.

+Matrix multiplication consists of the following: entries being multiplied corresponds to the OR operator, and entries being added corresponds to the AND operator.
+An example of this is described in the pre-print (currently not up yet).

+The key exchange uses the semi-direct product of these matrices, which is possible because of the ring structure of the set.
+The tuple multiplication can be found under semidirect_product.

+Thanks for checking out this project!